 LETR Days Sponsored By Schnucks

-The Illinois Law Enforcement Torch Run is excited to team up with Schnucks Grocery chain during the month of August to raise funds and awareness for the athletes of Special Olympics Illinois.
-During this event, law enforcement officers and volunteers will staff merchandise tables at the main entrance of their local Schnucks store.
-Volunteers will sell LETR merchandise, raffle tickets and collect general donations all to benefit to benefit the 23,000 traditional Special Olympics athletes and nearly 17,000 Young Athletes (ages 2 – 7).
+The Illinois Law Enforcement Torch Run is excited to team up with Schnucks Grocery chain to raise funds and awareness for the athletes of Special Olympics Illinois.
+During this event, law enforcement officers and volunteers will staff merchandise tables near the main entrance of their local Schnucks store.
+Volunteers will sell LETR merchandise, raffle tickets and collect general donations all to benefit the 23,000 traditional Special Olympics athletes and nearly 13,000 Young Athletes (ages 2-7).

 2020 Schedule and Supporting Documents TBA